 - 2. The student under the age of 18 must be enrolled by a parent, legal guardian, or adult resident who has a valid Power of Attorney for that student.
 A student who is 18 or older, who is legally married, or who has ever been legally married and who has not graduated from high school may enroll him/herself. - 3.
-The adult enrolling the student must present current immunization records or make arrangements to begin immunizations as soon as possible.
-A student may be provisionally admitted to NMDCA if the student has begun the required immunizations and continues to receive the necessary immunizations as rapidly as is medically feasible.
-The school must ensure that the required immunizations are received on schedule. - a.
-If a student transfers from one school district to another, a grace period of no more than 30 days may be allowed at the new district while awaiting the transfer of the immunization record, during which time the student may be provisionally enrolled. - 4.
-No later than 30 days after a student has been enrolled, the adult enrolling the student must provide a copy of a birth certificate or other acceptable identification for the child and copies of the education records from the school the child last attended.
+The adult enrolling the student must present current immunization records..
+The school must ensure that the required immunizations are received.